 Many of the organizations that receive these donations don’t have the dedicated funds to furnish their office spaces and are forced to sacrifice budget in other areas of their operations to get the items they need.
 Or worse, they continue with a poorly resourced or even unsafe work environment.
 It’s another win-win for businesses and the communities they work in.

-Corporate philanthropy may be on the rise, but there’s clearly more to it than who has the most capital.
+Corporate philanthropy and corporate social responsibility may be on the rise, but there’s clearly more to it than who has the most capital.
 The more corporations can think outside of the box and complement conventional ways of giving with pro bono and in-kind donations, the more problems they can help solve.
 And the beauty is that it can happen without the additional expenditure.
 By integrating different ways of giving with other business objectives – whether it be community relations, employee engagement, marketing, or sustainability – business can find creative ways to give more.